atc1441/CH559sdccUSBHost/README.md

 you can edit the files and compile it via the compile.bat on windows, sdcc is included, so no extra tools needed.

-This repo is made together with this explanation video:
+This repo is made together with this explanation video:(click on it) [![YoutubeVideo](https://img.youtube.com/vi/Th88RiSmj2w/0.jpg)](https://www.youtube.com/watch?v=Th88RiSmj2w)
-[![YoutubeVideo](https://img.youtube.com/vi/Th88RiSmj2w/0.jpg)](https://www.youtube.com/watch?v=Th88RiSmj2w)

 NEW: the chflasher.exe can be used to upload a bin firmware to ch55x chips, it will be uploaded directly after compile, no WCH tool needed anymore.